cusma/d-asa/docs/motivation.md

 benefits several players of the traditional value chain, such as issuers, arrangers, asset managers, lenders, payment agents, and transfer agents, etc.

-This specification defines the *Debt Algorand Standard Asset*, which turns a traditional debt instrument into a deterministic contract, executed on the Algorand Virtual Machine (AVM).
+The *Debt Algorand Standard Asset* turns a traditional debt instrument into a deterministic contract, executed on the Algorand Virtual Machine (AVM).
 The machine-readable and executable contract removes existing frictions over the debt instruments lifecycle and reconciliation, enabling use cases such as truly atomic delivery-vs-payment (with instant finality), deterministic cash flows analysis (when, how much, to whom), and easier quantitative risk management.